Service Changes

 Refuse collectors picking up recycling bins

-A small charge for the processing and delivery of recycling containers has come into effect.
+A small charge for the processing and delivery of recycling containers came into effect in 2023.

 The charge is £2.50 per container.
 Residents can exchange broken recycling containers for free from any of the three recycling centres.
 You will need to make a booking and head for the DIY bays on site where staff will be on hand to assist.
 You must bring your old recycling containers to exchange.